Sandbox

 macOS details

 Section titled “macOS details”Argv is wrapped with sandbox-exec -p <profile>.
-The generated SBPL profile denies by default, allows Python/runtime reads from system paths, dyld and timezone databases, Homebrew/MacPorts prefixes, standard device files, and configured read paths.
+The generated SBPL profile denies by default, allows runtime reads from system paths, dyld and timezone databases, Homebrew/MacPorts prefixes, standard device files, and configured read paths.
+The developer profile adds read access to discovered toolchain roots.
 The session workdir and configured write paths get read/write access.

-The profile also allows the native startup operations CPython and extension modules commonly need, including Mach, IOKit, sysctl, file metadata, file ioctl, and executable file maps.
+The profile also allows native startup operations that Python and shell commands commonly need, including Mach, IOKit, sysctl, file metadata, file ioctl, and executable file maps.
 These allowances are for process startup and library loading; writes remain limited to the workdir and configured write paths.

 Network follows the configured policy: none emits no network rules, loopback allows localhost endpoints, and full allows network*.